 If the tumour is huge e.g. more than 10 cm, or if the tumour is small but sited near the main vessels, then open surgery is the safest way of removing the kidney.
 Via a loin or subcostal incision, a long incision is made and the kidney mobilized with its surrounding fat.
 The main vessels are ligated separately.
 The ureter is then ligated.

 Whole kidney and tumour removed

 Under general anaesthesia, the patient is positioned on the side and all pressure points padded.
-A small incision is made to insert the port for the laparoscopic camera.
-The abdomen is distended with carbon dioxide gas and working instruments inserted under direct vision.
+A small incision is made for the laparoscopic camera.
+The abdomen is distended with carbon dioxide gas and working instruments then inserted under direct vision.
 The kidney and its main blood vessels are dissected.
 Clips are used to individually secure the blood vessels and ureter.
 The kidney is then placed in a plastic bag and extracted out at the end of the surgery by extending one of the port incision.

 Patient position for laparoscopic nephrectomy

 Dr Chin doing laparoscopic nephrectomy

 For cancers < 4 cm, a partial nephrectomy can be done with the aim to save most of the kidney and reduce the risk of kidney failure in the latter years.
 This is especially relevant to patients who have co-existent diseases e.g. hypertension, diabetes mellitus.
 The cure rate is the same as for total nephrectomy provided the surgical margins are clear.
 Partial nephrectomy is a technically more demanding surgery and the complication rate is higher.
 As such, robotic-assisted laparoscopy is preferred over standard laparoscopy because the dexterity and superior vision of the robot enables the surgeon to do a faster repair of the kidney defect with less bleeding and lower risk of a total nephrectomy / conversion to open method.
 Read robotic partial nephrectomy on how this is done.